 The School Song is the school's mission-statement, based on the school's motto Deo parere libertas.
 This Latin phrase is from Seneca's De vita beata xv 7; it can be taken either as "to obey God is freedom", or (more prescriptively) as "freedom is to obey God".
 The song translates the Latin as "freedom to do the right", sounding more like encouragement than prescription.

-The School Song was sung only once a term: at the end of the School Concert (Christmas Term and Easter Term), or after the end-of-term Prizegiving (Summer Term).
+The School Song was usually sung only once a term: at the end of the School Concert (Christmas Term and Easter Term), or after the end-of-term Prizegiving (Summer Term).

 The School Hymn is more militaristic.
 The Soldier's Watchword is a marching hymn, a hymn to strengthen courage in the face of adversity; it was first published in about 1902, words and tune by Norman Robert Ottiwell Gifford Bennet (1867-1961), an Anglican priest of the Church Missionary Society.
 The words and the music are simple, verging on dire.